Weiskittel family: Anton Weiskittel

 Anton Weiskittel (1825–1884) was born in Dassel, in the province of Hanover, Germany, and emigrated to the United States during the revolutions of 1848.
 After running a plumbing business for two years in Washington, D.C., he moved to Baltimore, Maryland in 1850, and opened an iron foundry that would become A. Weiskittel & Son.
 The family had previously been in the stove manufacturing business in Germany.
-A. Weiskittel & Son, located at the corner of Aliceanna and Washington Streets in Fells Point, grew to become one of the most significant foundries in the city.
+A. Weiskittel & Son was located at the corner of Aliceanna and Washington Streets in Fells Point and grew to become one of the most significant foundries in the city.
 The company manufactured porcelain baths, sinks, 'Fire King' branded gas stoves, plumbing supplies, coal ranges, and brass goods.
 During the Civil War, they supplied the government with stoves and heaters.

 Anton Weiskittel married Margaret Shoemaker of Baltimore, and they had two sons, Anton Jr. (1859–1925) and Harry C. (1868–1943), and a daughter, Mathilda (1854–1942).
 Weiskittel was an active member of Baltimore's German-American community.
 He belonged to the Zion Lutheran Church in the German enclave of Jonestown, was a founding director of the German Fire Insurance Company of Baltimore in 1865, and was an incorporator of the German Bank in 1868.
 In 1873, he built the fashionable Italianate-style Weiskittel House at 1931 East Pratt Street.
 Ornamented with a wealth of cast-iron elements, it is a designated notable building in the Butchers Hill Historic District survey.
 The Weiskittel House has been compared to the Bankard-Gunther Mansion located four blocks north, itself noted as the grandest house in Butchers Hill.

 In advertisements for his company's bathtubs, Anton Jr. once featured a pun about a "Bathtub Trust."
 The joke turned serious a decade later when he was convicted of criminal conspiracy for his involvement in the illegal trust.

 Anton Weiskittel died suddenly of a cerebral hemorrhage on April 18, 1884.
 At the time his eldest son, Anton Jr., was a partner in the business, while his youngest son, Harry, was fifteen years old.
 He was buried in Loudon Park Cemetery, where Masonic rites were performed.
 The Weiskittel-Roehle Burial Vault is a rectangular structure built into a hill, and unusually is made of cast iron from the Weiskittel foundry.
 It was designed and painted to appear to be made of stone.
 The vault features a pair of iron doors with a curvilinear leaf motif.
-Those interred in the vault are Anton Weiskittel's wife, Margaret Weiskittel (d.
+Others interred in the vault are Anton Weiskittel's wife, Margaret Weiskittel (d.
 1912), his son Anton W. Weiskittel (d.
 1925), his son-in-law Louis L. Roehle (d.
-1907), and his daughter Martha W. Roehle (d.
+1907), and Louis' daughter Martha W. Roehle (d.
 1912).